 At present “normal” expenses of rescue as food, toys, collars, leashes, phone calls, and advertising are not eligible.

 As of Oct.
 5, 2002, CorgiAid requires that all dogs receiving aid from CorgiAid (other than for euthanization) must be microchipped.
-If the dog is not already chipped, CorgiAid will pay for the microchip.
+If the dog is not already chipped, CorgiAid may be able to help with the cost of the microchip.
 The dog’s microchip number must be provided to CorgiAid.

 If the funding request is for non-emergency surgery, all surgical and non-surgical options need to be considered.
 CorgiAid may require the applicant to seek a second opinion and/or further evaluation to ensure that the suggested surgery or treatment is the only option for ensuring a good quality of life for the dog.
 In the event that a second opinion is requested, CorgiAid will pay for the second opinion.